Alexander Keiller (archaeologist): Legacy

 In 1943, Keiller sold his holdings in Avebury to the National Trust for £12,000, simply the agricultural value of the 950 acre he had accrued, and not reflecting the investment he had made at the site.
-His excavations at Avebury were unpublished at his death, but were worked up by archaeologist Isobel Smith and published in 1965.
-In 1966, his widow Gabrielle Keiller donated the Avebury museum and its contents to the nation.
+His excavations at Avebury were unpublished at his death, but his widow, Gabrielle Keiller commissioned archaeologist Isobel Smith to publish the records, which she completed in 1965.
+In 1966 Gabrielle donated the Avebury museum and its contents to the nation.

 In 1986, UNESCO designated Avebury (together with Stonehenge and associated sites) as a World Heritage Site.
 In 2000, it received over 350,000 visitors.